Advocating for the kids of Illinois.

 Overall Child Well-Being in Illinois

-In the 2020 KIDS COUNT Data Book, New England states hold two of the top three spots for overall child well-being.
-Massachusetts ranks first, followed by New Hampshire and Minnesota.
-Louisiana (48th), Mississippi (49th) and New Mexico (50th) are the three lowest-ranked states.
-A child’s chances of thriving depend not only on individual, family and community characteristics but also on the state in which she or he is born and raised.
+In the 2025 KIDS COUNT Data Book, New England states hold the top three spots for overall child well-being.
+New Hampshire ranks first, followed by Vermont and Massachusetts.
+Mississippi (48th), Louisiana (49th), and New Mexico (50th) are the three lowest-ranked states.
+A child’s chances of thriving depend not only on individual, family and community characteristics but also on the state in which they are born and raised.
 States vary in their wealth and other resources.
-Policy choices and investments also influence children’s chance for success.
+Policy choices and investments also influence children’s chances for success.

 Economic Well-Being in Illinois